 Determine if the section is compact or non-compact.

 Composite sections in straight bridges that satisfy the requirements listed in Table X shall qualify as compact and should follow the specifications of AASHTO LRFD Article 6.10.7.1.
 Otherwise, the section is considered non-compact and should follow the specifications of AASHTO LRFD Article 6.10.7.2.
+If the section qualifies as compact, continue to step 3.
+Otherwise, move directly to step 5.